 Other Air Force Fitness Articles:

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
-If you are interested in starting a workout program to create a healthy lifestyle - check out the Military.com Fitness eBook store and the Stew Smith article archive at Military.com.
-To contact Stew with your comments and questions, e-mail him at email@example.com.
+Visit his Fitness eBook store if you’re looking to start a workout program to create a healthy lifestyle.
+Send your fitness questions to email@example.com.

 Want to Learn More About Military Life?

 Whether you're thinking of joining the military, looking for fitness and basic training tips, or keeping up with military life and benefits, Military.com has you covered.
 Subscribe to Military.com to have military news, updates and resources delivered directly to your inbox.